weighting values of zero

 #8 Updated by Andrew Brown over 2 years ago

 I was thinking that a simple analysis of just the wave 1 data might be a suitable solution - that would give an unweighted n of 22 adopted children.
 My original thinking was that 22 was rather small and so looked to the other waves to boost the number of adopted children.

 When correcting for nonresponse in the more complex analysis involving responses in multiple waves, I'm wondering how best to construct the dataset in order to run the regression (is the regression run in each wave separately, or are the waves merged?).

 I would also be interested to hear about other possible options.

 Many thanks for your time (and patience!)

-#10 Updated by Olena Kaminska about 2 years ago
+#10 Updated by Olena Kaminska over 2 years ago

 This is how Peter Lynn explained adjusting the weights in his reply to issue num 703.

 "...
 This would involve fitting a model (e.g. logit) based on all year X cases in your sample, in which the dep var is a 0/1 indicator of whether they also responded at year Y (and removing from the base any known to have died or emigrated before Y).
 Predictor variables can be anything relevant observed at X. This will give you a predicted probability for every year X respondent of responding at year Y. Call this P. You then need to adjust the year X weight by multiplying it by 1/P for all the cases that can be included in your analysis (those who responded in both years)."

 What Peter talks about as year X weight is e_psnenus_lw in your situation.